bsehgal17/Lower-Body-Pose-Estimation-for-Human-Motion-Analysis/README.md

 * Enum class names (e.g. `GTJointsHumanEVa`) are dynamically imported from strings in the config.
 * The evaluation system supports multiple metrics and aggregates into a single Excel output.
+* Easily extensible for new datasets or custom metrics.

 ---